Santosh0805/timer/README.md

-html are the makeing the body structure and buttons.
+html are the makeing the  body ,input  structure and buttons.

 css are given to the colour and button shaped .